ls1intum/Artemis/docs/user/native-applications.rst

 |custom-server-entered|

-If the client could connect successfully to Artemis, the "Set custom instance" button will be enabled.
+The "Set custom instance" button will be enabled if the client could connect successfully to Artemis.

 Push Notifications
 ^^^^^^^^^^^^^^^^^^